ibm-cloud-docs/vpc/vsi_is_create_instance.md

    | |You can select the [Storage profile](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui) that best suits your needs for capacity and IOPS.
 For more information, see [Create and attach a Block Storage volume when you create an instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).|
    | Virtual private cloud | Specify the IBM Cloud VPC where you want to create your instance.
 You can use the default VPC, another existing VPC, or you can create a new VPC.
 To create a new VPC, click **New VPC**. |
    | Network interfaces | By default the virtual server instance is created with a single primary network interface.
 You can click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") to edit the details of the network interface, for example, the subnet or security group that's associated with the interface.
 To include extra secondary network interfaces, click **Create**.
 You can create and assign up to 15 network interfaces for your virtual server instance, depending on the vCPU count that is included in the instance profile.
 For more information, see [About network interfaces](/docs/vpc?topic=vpc-using-instance-vnics#about-network-interfaces). \n With the virtual network interface feature, you can select the type of network interface that you want to use.
 You can select the new option **Network attachment with a virtual network interface** or the legacy option **Instance network interface**.
 Whichever type of network interface option that you select when you provision the virtual server persists through the lifecycle of the virtual server.
 You can click **Attach** to create a network attachment with an existing virtual network interface.
 For more information, see [About virtual network interfaces](/docs/vpc?topic=vpc-vni-about). |
-   {: caption="Table 4.
-Selections to complete instance provisioning" caption-side="bottom"}
+   {: caption="Selections to complete instance provisioning" caption-side="bottom"}

 5. For Advanced options, you can choose to complete more instance configurations.